steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

  * If you have a partner project, what is your process (in detail) for communicating with your partner?

 There have been several ways established to communicate with the project partner.
-For non-severe issues that pop-up between meetings, email is suitable (however, this is primarily done through our two <mailing people>, Nathan and Edwin).
+For non-severe issues that pop-up between meetings, email is suitable (however, this is primarily done through our two communication liasons, Nathan and Edwin).
 There is also a regular online/by-phone meeting scheduled biweekly, Tuesdays 1-2pm, where the group will physically come together and discuss matters through with the partner.
 The group members will assemble on campus to call the partner.

 **Meetings:**